Skip to main content

 • Certificate of Registration from the home country’s official authority.

-• Non-Norwegian ID number applicants should apply for a D-number to access the Altinn portal.
+• Non-Norwegian ID number applicants should apply for a D-number to access the Altinn portal where relevant.

 Ongoing Compliance Requirements